Roses, euphorbias and nasturtiums; photo courtesy of Flickr cc/Michael Coughlan

-- Remove aphids from plants by giving them a strong blast of water form your hose.
+Remove aphids from plants by giving them a strong blast of water from your hose.
 Repeat for good control.
 Encourage beneficial insects, such as ladybugs that eat pests by planting flowers that are attractive to them such as yarrrow, lovage, zinnias and gem marigolds.

 Neem oil is a broad-spectrum, botanical insecticide and fungicide.
 Use against Japanese beetles, thrips, mites, aphids and powdery mildew.
 Garlic also has anti-fungal and insecticidal properties (look for products such as Garlic Barrier®).

 Insecticidal soap and horticultural oil are natural alternatives to chemicals.
 If you are concerned about the phytotoxicity (causing damage such as leaf burn), then spray a small areas of the plant and wait at least 24 hours.
 Always read the label.
 Use vegetable based oil and not petroleum based oils on vegetables.

 Hot pepper sauce (see products such as Hot Pepper Wax) help keep rabbits away from your vegetable garden.
 Homemade remedies of pepper and garlic work just as well.
 Effective deer repellents contain peppermint, garlic and other natural oils.

 Use corn gluten meal as a natural pre-emergent herbicide to control weeds on your lawn.